Haivision/srt/docs/API.md

 Every item reports a single socket with all events as flags.

+When the timeout is not -1, and no sockets are ready until the timeout time passes, this function returns 0.
+This behavior is different in `srt_epoll_wait`.

 The SRT EPoll system does not supports all features of Linux epoll.
 For example, it only supports level-triggered events for system sockets.